DAK404/OpenSUSE-Setup-Scripts/README.md

 A big thank you to you both for contributing to this project!

+Please see the [CREDITS](CREDITS.MD) file to check-out all the contributors to the project!

 ## Quick Run

 For normal users, you may run this command: